Dr. Amber M Shipherd

-Shipherd, A. M., Basevitch, I., Barcza Renner, K., & Siwatu, K. O. (in press).
+Shipherd, A. M., Basevitch, I., Barcza Renner, K., & Siwatu, K. O. (2014).
 Development and evaluation of a team building intervention for a U. S. collegiate rugby team: A mixed methods approach.
-Journal of Multidisciplinary Research.
+Journal of Multidisciplinary Research, 6(2) 31-48.

 Podlog, L., Kleinert, J., Dimmock, J., Miller, J., & Shipherd, A. M. (2012).
 A parental perspective on adolescent injury rehabilitation and return to sport experiences.
 Journal of Applied Sport Psychology, 24, 175-190.

 Dietrich, F., Shipherd, A. M., Gershgoren, L., Filho, E. M., Basevitch, I. (2012).
 Sport psychology group consultation using social networking websites.
 Psychological Services, 9(3), 323-324.